HussainAther/journalism/data/wcsj/README.md

 * pfizer.csv Payments made by Pfizer to doctors across the United States in the second half on 2009.
 Contains the following variables:

     - `org_indiv`: Full name of the doctor, or their organization.
     - `first_plus`: Doctor’s first and middle names.
     - `first_name` `last_name`: First and last names.
- - `city` `state`: City and state. category of payment Type of payment, which include Expert-led Forums, in which doctors lecture their peers on using Pfizer’s drugs, and `Professional Advising. cash Value of payments made in cash. other Value of payments made in-kind, for example puschase of meals. total value of payment, whether cash or in-kind. fda.csv Data on warning letters sent to doctors by the U.S. Food and Drug Administration, because of problems in the way in which they ran clinical trials testing experimental treatments.
+    - `city` `state`: City and state.
+    - `category of payment`: Type of payment, which include `Expert-led Forums`, in which doctors lecture their peers on using Pfizer’s drugs, and `Professional Advising.
+    - `cash`: Value of payments made in cash.
+    - `other`: Value of payments made in-kind, for example puschase of meals.
+    - `total`: value of payment, whether cash or in-kind.

+* fda.csv Data on warning letters sent to doctors by the U.S. Food and Drug Administration, because of problems in the way in which they ran clinical trials testing experimental treatments.
 Contains the following variables:

 name_last name_first name_middle Doctor’s last, first, and middle names.
 issued Date letter was sent.